larryknaebelobsidian/kingdom/Proposition 4. The literal, grammatical interpretation of the Scriptures must (connected with the figurative, tropical, or rhetorical) be observed in order to obtain a correct understanding of this kingdom..md

 > p.
 57 Vol. 1 Prop.
 4 Obs.
 5 note

 ### Understanding what is written

-> the Scriptures are of little use to those who understand them as they are written
+> "... the Scriptures are of little use to those who understand them as they are written"
 > - Origen (Porter's *Lec.
 Hom.*, p.
 51)
 > p.
 58 Vol. 1 Prop.
 4 Obs.
 6